Long ago my blog began thusly:

 So for the unfortunate uninitiated, Esperanto is a constructed language.
 It is a gorgeous and strange but familiar language.
 It has a vocabulary with its roots in european languages, and a mostly familiar grammar but with some significant (and interesting) quirks.
 It is entirely regular, rules have no exceptions.
 It is an easy language to learn, but yet so expressive, due to some nifty features of the language.

-However, the aim of this blog, at least to start with, is not going to be a introduction to Esperanto, nor a tutorial.
+The aim of this blog remains as it ever was; it is not an introduction to Esperanto, nor a tutorial.
 I just want to discuss those aspects of the language that tickle me, and make me want to learn more.
-So here’s a last note on learning Esperanto before I continue.

-Lastly, if I get any fact, linguistic or otherwise, about Esperanto wrong, if there’s someone who knows the right answer, let me know!
-Get reading!
+Lastly, if I get any fact, linguistic or otherwise, about Esperanto wrong, let me know!
+Or if you just want to practise your Esperanto on me, go ahead in the comments!